hfg-gmuend/hfg-documentation-generator/readme.md

 **Windows**

-Follow the [Installing Kirby on a PC](https://getkirby.com/docs/installation/on-a-pc) tutorial, then:
+* Install and start a local server like [XAMPP](https://www.apachefriends.org/) that supports the latest PHP version.
 * Download this repository
 * Unzip the package
 * Move the unpacked folder inside your webserver folder, e.g. "C:\xampp\htdocs\"
+* You may rename the folder "hfg-documentation-generator-master" to something shorter, e.g. "my-documentation"
-* Open the url `http://localhost` in your browser ... you can start editing via `http://localhost/panel`
+* Open the url `http://localhost/my-documentation` in your browser ... you can start editing via `http://localhost/my-documentation/panel`

 👩‍🎨 Supported media
 ------------------